 Being human in the time of neuroscience and artificial intelligence involve carefully exploring the nexuses of complexity where valid ideas are nevertheless in tension, manifesting subtleties and challenges that must not be overlooked.
 Each page expresses the existing tension(s) between ideas and within each theme, which emerged in the collective discussions, and are then complemented by insights from NHNAI network researchers.

-Complexity on Health #6: Developing AI and Health technologies without undermining persons’ privacy and integrity
+Complexity on Health #6: Regulating technologies and preserving persons’ privacy and integrity without stifling medical innovation

 Participants largely acknowledge the benefits one can get from developing AI and health technologies in healthcare and medicine as well as in the domain of human enhancement (improved medical decision making, automation of certain tasks, enhanced access to healthcare and health related information, enhancement of physical and mental capacities, …).